This specialization is offered in partnership with *Passive House Canada.

 The Passive House Design Specialization, offered in partnership with Passive House Canada, consists of three micro-credentials designed to provide participants with the ability to apply Passive House principles to the creation of highly efficient buildings.
 This specialization will be of interest to industry professionals and individuals involved in the design of highly efficient buildings, Passive House buildings or EnerPHit (retrofit) projects, including: architects, engineers, design professionals, site supervisors, general contractors, building inspectors, building trades, city planners, homeowners, investors and suppliers of high performance building materials that may be used in Passive House construction.

-*Students enrolling in all three of these micro-credentials are eligible to become members of Passive House Canada for one year, free of charge.
+*Students enrolling in this micro-credential are eligible to become members of Passive House Canada for one year, free of charge.

 Certified Passive House Designer/Consultant:

-Students who successfully complete the CEEB 166V course are eligible to write the Passive House Institute’s Certified Passive House Designer / Consultant exam.
+Students who successfully complete the Construction for Energy-Efficient Buildings Micro-Credential course are eligible to write the Passive House Institute’s Certified Passive House Designer / Consultant exam.
 Interested students are encouraged to check out the Passive House Canada calendar for when exams are being offered.
 There is a fee to write this exam and you will require a valid PHPP license to register.